 The goals for 2016 were to continue the work started in 2015 and to establish a Weimaraner rescue center so that we could immediately get involved with every Weim that came our way.
 As the year progressed we decided to focus on building our foster family network, instead of a rescue center, in order to increase our reach.
 We named Kate our Southeast Rescue Coordinator to establish a footprint in North Florida for The Grayter Good.
 By the year’s end and we had rescued 43 Weims, doubled our donor base, expanded our southeast foster family network to cover seven southern states, and established our virtual fur-ever foster program with two Weims who are permanently in our care in Florida.

-2017 promises to be another demanding year.
-In addition to the weekly phone calls and online surrender applications we receive from owners looking to surrender their adult Weimaraners, there is an influx of puppies averaging between six and nine months old in need of rehoming at the end of every quarter.
+2017 and 2018 promised to be demanding years and they were.
+In addition to the daily phone calls, Facebook tags, emails and the online surrender applications we receive from owners looking to surrender their adult Weimaraners, there was an influx of puppies averaging between 4 weeks old and nine months old in need of rehoming.
 Most will be up for rehoming because the families that bought or adopted them did so without truly understanding the demands of the breed.
-However, regardless of the "why", we plan to be there for them.
+However, regardless of the "why", we were there for them.
 In total 117 Weimaraners came through our doors in the two year period.

 The Grayter Good Inc. believes in, and supports, responsible Weimaraner breeders.
 These breeders are those who vet their potential owners, offer to accept a dog back without conditions, and who breed more for the love of Weimaraners than the love of money.
 It is our opinion that without responsible breeders the breed would perish.